-This month we spoke with Trisha Tanner, Vice President for Development at Central European University (CEU), about fundraising through crises and the University’s plans for ramping up activity this autumn.
+This month we spoke with Trisha Tanner, Vice President for Development at CEU, about fundraising through crises and the University’s plans for ramping up activity this autumn.
 CEU – a private American university in Budapest and Vienna – is experienced in persevering through difficult times.
 In 2017, CEU was targeted for expulsion from Hungary through legislative changes commonly known as “lex CEU.”
 As a result, the University was forced to transition its teaching operation to Vienna.
 CEU’s fundraising ramp-up is part of the preparatory phase of a five-year campaign in support of the University’s work in Austria, Hungary, and around the world.

 Q: What has CEU’s experience with lex CEU, and more recently with COVID-19, taught you about fundraising in challenging times?

 A: In a crisis, you learn a lot about what your organisation means to others.
 After the lex CEU decision, we were awed by the outpouring of support.
 Thousands took to the streets, wrote letters, and signed petitions.
 Many also shared personal stories about why CEU matters.
 This strengthened our resolve.
 The silver lining of the threat to our academic freedom was that CEU’s global recognition soared.
 We were able to strengthen ties with our alumni and dramatically expand our sphere of influence.
 When COVID-19 hit, these ties became even more important.
 Supporters, many of whom had never made a gift, provided emergency assistance, including funding for technology, housing, and basic necessities for our students.